ArunMitra/Bank-Customer-Churn-Prediction/README.md

 ## Model Scoring

-Recall: is the metric we are most interested in because false negatives (not finding churners) is what we most want to minimize.
+Recall: is the metric we are most interested in because false negatives (not finding churners) is what we most want to minimize
 Precision: is also interesting
 Accuracy: should not be too low

 ## Base Model

-- Started working with 3 options:
+- Started with 3 options:
   - Logistic Regression
   - Random Forest Classifier
   - Gradient Boosting Classifier
 - First results:
   - Recall Scores were poor for all the models:
   - Then balanced the classes using:
-    - Undersamplig of the majority class
+    - Undersampling of the majority class
     - Random oversampling of the minority class (with replacement)
-    - Synthetic Minoorty Class Oversampling (SMOTE)
+    - Synthetic Minority Class Oversampling Technique(SMOTE)
     - A combination of Undersampling and SMOTE

-    Detail results for all three models are to be found in the jupyter notebook at /Notebooks folder in this repo, and are summarized in the slide presentation in the /Presentations folder in this repo
+    Detail results for each of these techniques for all three models are to be found in the jupyter notebook in the /Notebooks folder in this repo, and are summarized in the slide presentation in the /Presentations folder in this repo
-- Following the above the GradientBoosting Model with random minority class oversampling was chosen as the base model (based on consistently best Recall scores)
+- Following the above, the GradientBoosting Model with random minority class oversampling was chosen as the base model (based on consistently best Recall scores)
-- A check on whether the model would improve after dropping least important features based on feature importances was done, but did not improve scores.
+- A check on whether the model would improve after dropping least important features based on feature importances was done, but did not improve scores

 ## Tuning the base model to find the best model

 - Several rounds of GridSearch with various parametrs (detailed in the jupyter notebook to be found in the folder /Notebooks in this repo) were done but Recall score could not be improved)
   - Results for GradientBoostingClassifier
     - Gridsearched best model Recall: 0.709